 - 180 g Seedless Jam

-- Pour the milk into a bowl and add the sugar, stir until dissolved.
+- In a bowl, pour the lukewarm milk and add the sugar, stirring until dissolved.

-- Add the yeast to the milk and leave to sit until foamy for about 20 minutes.
+- Add the yeast to the warm milk and let it sit for about 20 minutes until foamy.

-- Knead the dough on a floured surface for about 10 minutes until it forms a skin and becomes more elastic.
+- Transfer the dough onto a lightly floured surface and knead for approximately 10 minutes until the outside of the dough develops a smooth skin and elastic texture.

-- Place the dough in a bowl, cover and leave in a warm place for an hour until its doubled in size.
+- Place the kneaded dough in a bowl, cover it with a damp tea towel or clingfilm/plastic wrap and let it rest in a warm place at room temperature for 1-2 hours or until it doubles in size.

-- Heat the oil in a saucepan to 170C and fry each ball for 2-3 minutes on each side until golden.
+- Heat oil in a saucepan over a medium heat until it reaches 170°C (340°F).
+Fry each dough ball for 2-3 minutes on each side until they turn golden brown.

-- Allow the doughnuts to cool slightly and then using a sharp knife, make a hole in the side of each doughnut.
+- Using a sharp knife, make a small hole in the side of each doughnut.

 Want another doughnut recipe?